Monarch & Pollinator Awareness

 These animals - including bees, butterflies and moths, hummingbirds, and some species of wasps, beetles and flies - are just looking for a nutritious meal and a quick source of energy.
 But along the way, pollinators provide an essential service: They transport pollen from one flower to another, helping plants to reproduce.

-Thanks to these plant-pollinator relationships, our planet has a tremendous variety of resources that can support humans and other living things.
+Thanks to these plant-pollinator relationships, Earth has a tremendous variety of resources that can support humans and other living things.

 Watch our videos to learn more about pollinators and their habitat.